-As of April 30, 2015, the existing holdings of our executive officers, directors, principal stockholders and their affiliates, including investment funds affiliated with Atlas Ventures, or Atlas, investment funds affiliated with Third Rock Ventures, or TRV, investment funds affiliated with Alta Partners, or Alta, and entities affiliated with Fidelity Investment, or Fidelity, represent beneficial ownership, in the aggregate, of approximately 53% of our common stock.
+As of October 30, 2015, the existing holdings of our executive officers, directors, principal stockholders and their affiliates, including investment funds affiliated with Atlas Ventures, or Atlas, investment funds affiliated with Foresite Capital and entities affiliated with Fidelity Investment, or Fidelity, represent beneficial ownership, in the aggregate, of approximately 38% of our common stock.
 As a result, these stockholders, if they act together, are able to influence our management and affairs and control the outcome of matters submitted to our stockholders for approval, including the election of directors and any sale, merger, consolidation, or sale of all or substantially all of our assets.
 The concentration of voting power among these stockholders may have an adverse effect on the price of our common stock.
 In addition, this concentration of ownership might adversely affect the market price of our common stock by:

-- delaying, deferring or preventing a change of control of us; - · impeding a merger, consolidation, takeover or other business combination involving us; or - · discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.
+• delaying, deferring or preventing a change of control of us;

+- impeding a merger, consolidation, takeover or other business combination involving us; or - · discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of us.